Papaver rhoeas: Uses

 The commonly grown garden decorative Shirley poppy is a cultivar of this plant.

-The black seeds are edible, and can be eaten either on their own or as an ingredient in bread.
-Oil made from the seed is highly regarded in France.
+The black seeds are edible and can be eaten either on their own or as an ingredient in bread, though the majority of poppy seeds harvested for culinary use are from the related species Papaver somniferum.
+In many Eastern European countries, poppy seeds are boiled in water or milk, and then ground together with honey or sugar to achieve a sweet, soft paste, often used generously in pastries.

 The petals contain a red dye which is used in some medicines and wines; also the dried petals are occasionally used to give colour to potpourris.

 In traditional folk medicine, it was used for gout, aches, and pains.
 The petals were used to create a syrup that was fed to children to help them sleep.

-Culture
+In culture

 Due to the extent of ground disturbance in warfare during World War I, corn poppies bloomed between the trench lines and no man's lands on the Western front.
 Poppies are a prominent feature of "In Flanders Fields" by Canadian Lieutenant Colonel John McCrae, one of the most frequently quoted English-language poems composed during the First World War.
 During the 20th century, the wearing of a poppy at and before Remembrance Day (sometimes known informally as Poppy Day) each year became an established custom in English-speaking western countries.
 It is also used at some other dates in some countries, such as at appeals for Anzac Day in Australia and New Zealand.

 This poppy appears on a number of postage stamps, coins, banknotes, and national flags, including: